Type System (C++/CX)

 The following sections describe the major features of the Windows Runtime type system and how they are supported in C++/CX.

 All Windows Runtime types must be declared within a namespace; the Windows API itself is organized by namespaces.
 A .winmd file must have the same name that the root namespace has.
 For example, a class that's named A.B.C.MyClass can be instantiated only if it's defined in a metadata file that's named A.winmd or A.B.winmd or A.B.C.winmd.
+The name of the DLL is not required to match the .winmd file name.

 The Windows API itself has been reinvented as a well-factored class library that's organized by namespaces.
 All Windows Runtime components are declared in the Windows.* namespaces.